 We are a church for people who want something more out of church.
 We are working to create an Abbey-model church, where our time spent together in community models for the world the shalom that God is bringing.
 We long to create safe space in our building and in our congregation where you can reconcile, lay down, and heal from the anxieties of your life.
 You can read more about the various facets of our Abbey-work in the pages listed above.

-Hospitality and Community – We eat together often as an extension of the welcome we experience at the Lord’s table in worship.
+Hospitality and Community – We eat together monthly as an extension of the welcome we experience at the Lord’s table in worship.
 We share our lives together by extending hospitality to others and receiving it from others.
 We value being together as our highest priority and our best form of evangelism.

 Peacemaking and Social Justice – We affirm the historic Anabaptist emphasis on peace and nonviolence as the new way of God’s commonwealth of shalom, in which we find our primary identity.
 We work to express and embody Jesus’ teaching and examples of nonviolence by providing pathways to restoration and justice in our city, encouraging those within our congregation to support peacemaking and social justice work beyond our congregation.